Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   You can [send a search command](#sending-and-processing-a-search-command) to the server from the client side, and then process the command on the server side.

   > [!NOTE]
-  > This feature supports Tizen 5.0 and Higher for Mobile and Wearable.
+  > This feature supports Tizen 5.0 and Higher.

 - Updating and retrieving abilities